 Athens was known, among many things, for its giant temple dedicated to the Greek god Zeus.
 The temple of Zeus, which was larger than the Parthenon, had 104 columns each of which was about 56 feet (17 meters) tall.
 The building itself was made of marble and was 315 feet (96 meters) long and 131 feet (40 meters) wide.
 The huge statue of Zeus on his throne, housed in the temple, is considered by many to be one of the seven wonders of the world.

-During his second missionary journey the Apostle Paul, along with Timothy and Silas, travel to Berea.
+During his second missionary journey the Apostle Paul, along with fellow evangelists Silas and Timothy, travel to Berea.
 Although the Bereans are very receptive to the Gospel message Jews from another city arrive seeking to cause trouble for the apostle.
 He decides to travel alone to Athens and instructs Timothy and Silas to meet him there.

 Paul's spirit, while waiting in Athens for his traveling companions, is stirred when he notices the city has given itself totally to the worship of pagan gods.
 He begins to preach about Jesus in the synagogues, in the marketplace, and with just about anyone who would listen.
 He is soon heard by some philosophers known as the Epicureans and the Stoics.

 The Epicureans believe the purpose of life is to 'eat, drink and be merry,' meaning to seek and indulge in the pleasures of life whenever possible.
 The Stoics, on the other hand, believe in depriving themselves and pursuing some sort of harmony with all that exists.